jensbrak/Phiddle/README.md

 * Mac: `NSKey` enum in `AppKit`
 * Win: `Keys` enum in `System.Windows.Forms`

 Note: For convenience, the phiddle.appinput<win/mac>.json file has all available keys for each platform.
-A tad unconventional but I thought: why not? :)
+A tad unconventional but I thought 'why not?'' :)

 # Implementation
 ## Dependencies